you are not alone

 Relapse is frequently part of the journey — especially for millennials — not the failure of treatment.
 I have witnessed parents lamenting, “Well, there goes that money down the drain.
 What good did that do?”

 A hard and expensive lesson, but one to learn nonetheless.
-The chronic nature of addiction means that relapsing is not only possible, but likely since its recurrence rates are similar to other chronic diseases like diabetes, asthma, hypertension with relapse rates of 50% to 70%.
+The chronic nature of addiction and mental illness means that relapsing is not only possible, but likely since its recurrence rates are similar to other chronic diseases like diabetes, asthma, hypertension with relapse rates of 50% to 70%.
 More than 60% of people treated for an SUD relapse within the first year of discharge from treatment and remain at increased risk of relapse for many years.

 What do you do when one relapses?
 Does it mean that treatment was a waste of resources?
 Your hard-earned money down the drain?
 No, not at all, far from it.
 Relapse does not mean failure.
 Treatment of chronic diseases involves changing deeply rooted behaviors.